jxnhiro/blog-api/README.md

 # blog-api
-Blog API is a MongoDB and ExpressJS based API, with GraphQL, REST, SQL and NoSQL Architecture.
+Blog API is a MongoDB and ExpressJS based API, with REST, WebSocket, GraphQL, SQL and NoSQL Architecture.

 ## What I have learnt